PFAS (Per- and Polyfluoroalkyl Substances) Resources

 More PFAS info:

-Editorial in Environmental Health about the delayed detection, dissemination of PFAS
+Editorial in Environmental Health about the delayed detection, dissemination of PFAS:

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6066926/pdf/12940_2018_Article_405.pdf

-News from contamination cases in VT
+News from contamination cases:

 https://www.bennington.edu/center-advancement-of-public-action/environment-and-public-action/understanding-pfoa